RenderKit/ospray/README.md

 <img src="https://ospray.github.io/images/material_Principled.jpg" alt="Rendering of a Principled coated brushed metal material with textured anisotropic rotation and a dust layer (sheen) on top." width="60.0%" /><figcaption>Rendering of a Principled coated brushed metal material with textured anisotropic rotation and a dust layer (sheen) on top.</figcaption>
 </figure>

 #### CarPaint

 The CarPaint material is a specialized version of the Principled material for rendering different types of car paints.
-To create a CarPaint material, pass the type string “`CarPaint`” to `ospNewMaterial2`.
+To create a CarPaint material, pass the type string “`CarPaint`” to `ospNewMaterial`.
 Its parameters are listed in the table below.

 <table style="width:98%;">
 <caption>Parameters of the CarPaint material.</caption>